 As I have found in clinic, researchers found “At least 70 per cent of women that are going through some form of fertility treatment rely on these apps to track their cycles,” and women convinced of the accuracy and effectiveness of these apps could be put off from seeking clinical fertility advice, prolonging the time to conceive.

 It was also noted the best apps were those that asked users to track their temperature and or use urine tests and you do not need an app for these.

-Further, your ovum (egg) is viable for approx 24 hours so timing can be of the essence.
+Further, your ovum (egg) is viable for approx. 24 hours (note: in reality it is really 8-12 hours) so timing can be of the essence.

 Numerous clients of mine after being unsuccessful have conceived by being aware of just two things:

 : Day 1 of your period is the morning you wake with a ‘bleed’.
 Spotting DOES NOT count.